-Since the 18th Century French and American Revolutions, equality has been one of the founding principles of modern democratic states.
-The idea that all citizens are equal before and in the law and that there should be no discrimination against them takes a central place in modern legal thinking.
-However, unfortunately, this does not mean that societies are free from discrimination.
-After World War II, the norm of equal treatment and/or non-discrimination has been laid down in a large number of international treaties and declarations (e.g. the Universal Declaration of Human Rights, ICCPR, ICESCR, CEDAW, CERD, CRPD), in regional human rights conventions (e.g. the ECHR) and in the EU Treaties and in the Charter of Fundamental Rights of the EU.
-The right to equal treatment, and the prohibition of discrimination, have also been incorporated in numerous national constitutions and national civil and criminal laws.
+Since the 18th Century French and American Revolutions, equality is one of the founding principles of modern democratic states.
+The idea that all citizens are equal before and in the law and that there should be no discrimination against them, takes a central place in modern legal thinking.
+This does not mean that societies are free from discrimination.
+After World War II, the norm of equal treatment and/or non-discrimination has been laid down in a great number of international treaties and declarations (e.g. the Universal Declaration of Human Rights, the ICCPR, CEDAW, CERD, CRPD), in regional human rights conventions (like the ECHR) and in the EU treaties and in the Charter of Fundamental Rights of the EU.
+The norm has also been incorporated in numerous constitutions and civil and criminal laws on the national level.

 Objectives of the course

-The aim of this course is to familiarise students with the basic principles and legislation of the European Union in the field of non-discrimination law, in relation to other existing international norms.
+The aim of this course is to familiarize students with the basic principles of non-discrimination law and to give them good knowledge of one particular important body of legislative measures in this field, i.e. that of the European Union, in relation to other existing international norms.

-- describe the history and human rights background of European Union non-discrimination law.
+Students will understand the history and human rights background of non-discrimination law.

-- provide an overview of the legal instruments of the European Union in the area of non-discrimination on the grounds of sex, sexual orientation, race and ethnic origin, disability, religion or belief and age, and of the relevant case law of the CJEU.
+- Students will have good knowledge of the legal instruments of the European Union in the area of non-discrimination on the grounds of sex, sexual orientation, race / ethnic origin and disability and of the relevant case law of the ECJ.

 Mode of instruction

-- Required preparation by students: reading EU and international non-discrimination instruments, case law of CJEU and ECtHR and relevant academic writing.
+- Required preparation by students: reading EU and international non-discrimination instruments, case law of ECJ and ECrtHR and relevant articles from academic journals

 Areas to be tested within the exam

-The examination syllabus consists of the required reading (case-law and literature) for the course, the course information guide and the subjects taught in the lectures and seminars and all other instructions, which are part of the course.
+The examination syllabus consists of the required reading (literature and case law) for the course, the course information guide and the content of the lectures, seminars and all other instructions which are part of the course.